Bridging Prediction and Intervention Problems in Social Systems: Evaluation Science

 \subsubsection{Defining ``Better" Decision-Making in Evaluations}

 So far, we have emphasized singular choices of outcomes along which to assess whether ADS leads to improved decision-making.
 However, what constitutes a ``better" decision or decision-making process is often underspecified and contested.
 As we have observed throughout, ADS address complex social issues without clear solutions, affecting stakeholders with diverse interests and commitments.
-Many institutional decisions, especially in high-stakes public-sector contexts, involve multiple, sometimes conflicting, higher-level objectives \citep{green2021algorithmic, zacka_when_2017}.
-For instance, college enrollment algorithms that rank applicants for admissions or financial assistance might be evaluated according to their original purpose -- often, optimizing yield -- but good college admissions decision-making may serve additional goals valued by stakeholders, such as ensuring student academic success or enhancing campus diversity \citep{engler_enrollment_2021}.
+Many institutional decisions, especially in high-stakes public-sector contexts, involve multiple, sometimes conflicting, higher-level objectives \citep{green2021algorithmic, zacka_when_2017}.\footnote{For instance, college enrollment algorithms that rank applicants for admissions or financial assistance might be evaluated according to their original purpose -- often, optimizing yield -- but good college admissions decision-making may serve additional goals valued by stakeholders, such as ensuring student academic success or enhancing campus diversity \citep{engler_enrollment_2021}.}

 Beyond who gets selected, ADS may also be evaluated in terms of procedural and operational concerns, such as how resource-intensive a decision-making process is or how legitimate the system appears to key audiences \citep{grgic-hlaca_dimensions_2022, martin_are_2023, yurrita2023disentangling}.
 Different stakeholders may weigh these evaluative dimensions differently, making it difficult to establish a single, universally accepted benchmark for ADS \citep{nguyen2024definitions, johnson2025predictive}.
 A narrow evaluation framework that privileges only one of these dimensions -- such as predictive performance -- risks obscuring critical welfare trade-offs.